Fancy yourself as a landlord but getting cold feet after tighter lending measures, disappearing tax reliefs and higher costs? There are alternatives.

 You can invest in a choice of two funds – the Regional Capitals of Birmingham, Leeds and Manchester, or London.

-Now a year in, the Regional Capitals fund generated a return of 8.7%* through a combination of rental income and capital growth.
+Since September 2016, the Regional Capitals fund generated a return of 14.6%* through a combination of rental income and capital growth.

 If you want to invest via an ISA, you can stash away up to £20,000 each year tax-free, and transfer any existing Cash or Stocks and Shares ISAs.
 Find out more here.